 Get the whole family involved in your vacation planning!

-No matter where you're going or for how long, having your children involved and selecting what to do is a great way to get them even more excited about the trip and engaged in the adventures.
+For any destination and any length of trip, having everyone, especially your kids, involved in selecting what to do is a great way to get them even more excited about the trip and engaged in the adventures.

 It could be a long weekend, and your children can help select an activity they want to do, a site they want to see, or a restaurant where they want to eat.
 Or on an extended vacation, have them help plan a half-day or full day of the adventure; what they want to do, how to get there, where to eat, etc.

-Allowing everyone to be involved in activity planning creates more quality time together too.
+Allowing everyone to be involved in activity planning creates more quality time together.

 We've put together this fun approach for you.